Global outage event

 Check the JVM memory pressure

-In the following example log, the JVM is within the recommended range, but a long-running garbage collection is affecting the cluster:
+Check the JVM memory pressure percentage of the Java heap in a cluster node.
+In the following example log, the JVM is within the recommended range, but a long-running garbage collection affects the cluster:

-[2022-06-28T10:08:12,066][WARN ][o.o.m.j.JvmGcMonitorService] [515f8f06f23327e6df3aad7b2863bb1f] [gc][6447732] overhead, spent [9.3s] collecting in the last [10.2s]
+[2022-06-28T10:08:12,066][WARN ][o.o.m.j.JvmGcMonitorService] [515f8f06f23327e6df3aad7b2863bb1f] [gc][6447732] overhead, spent [9.3s]collecting in the last [10.2s]

-Review your sharding strategy
+Review your shard strategy

 Optimize your queries